This post may contain affiliate sales links. Please read my disclosure policy.

 Scoop into cookies using a 1 1/2 tablespoon scoop.
 Roll in between your palms and then roll in sugar.
 Place on baking sheets.

-Chilling the Dough.
-My recipe doesn’t require you to chill your dough, but if you are paranoid that your cookies will spread too thin, go ahead and refrigerate away.
-Chilling for 30 minutes is a good amount of time.
+About Chilling the Dough.
+My recipe doesn’t require you to chill your dough, but if you are paranoid that your cookies will spread too thin, go ahead and refrigerate.
+Chilling for 20 minutes is a good amount of time.

-Bake 8-10 minutes or until very lightly golden in color.
+Bake until very lightly golden in color.
 Cracks are OK!
-As soon as you pull your cookies out of the oven, plunge a Hershey kiss into the center creating a crackly looking cookie that these Peanut Butter Blossoms are known for.
+As soon as you pull your cookies out of the oven, plunge a Hershey’s Kiss into the center, creating the crackly-looking cookie that these Peanut Butter Blossoms are known for.

 Storing Peanut Butter Blossoms

-Store cooled Peanut Butter Blossoms in airtight containers for up to three days.
+Store cooled Peanut Butter Blossoms in a single layer or stack them by placing a sheet of wax paper in between layers in an airtight container for up to three days.
 They should stay pretty fresh and soft!

 Doubling This Recipe

 Let me give you some much-needed advice, double this recipe.
-Seriously, these Peanut Butter Blossoms will go quick!
-The more the merrier, right?
+Seriously, these Peanut Butter Blossoms will go quickly!
+The more, the merrier, right?

 Love Peanut Butter Blossoms?
-Try these other recipes:
+Try these other Peanut Butter recipes:

 - Classic Peanut Butter Cookies